 where $t$ is the diffusion timestep, $z'$ is the latents output from the previous layers, and $h$ is the latents output from the modal-shared layers.

-For modal-specific components, we construct each cross-modal interaction layer block $D^{cm}_m$ with a self-attention layer, a cross-attention layer, and a feedforward layer, where adaptive normalization between each layer and scaling and shifting are also used.
+\paragraph{Modal-Specific Components.} We construct each cross-modal interaction layer block $D^{cm}_m$ with a self-attention layer, a cross-attention layer, and a feedforward layer, where adaptive normalization between each layer and scaling and shifting are also used.
 Here, the query of the cross-attention layer is the latents of each modality, while the key and the value are from the concatenated latents of the other modalities.
 This cross-modal interaction layer block is used to learn modal-specific content while maintaining cross-modal alignment.
 In practice, the cross-modal interaction layer block is appended after every $\alpha_2$ modal-shared layers.
-For each modality, this can process is formulated as:
+This process for each modality is defined as:

 where $h'_m$ is the modal-specific latents output from the cross-modal interaction layer, $h^{modal}_m$ denotes the key and the value from other modalities for the cross-attention layer.
 After $N$ modal-shared layers and cross-modal interaction layers, we employ the modal-specific projection head (a linear layer with adaptive normalization) to estimate the added noises $\epsilon$ and generate the clean latents $x'$ for each modality.
 The clean latents $x'$ for each modality is used as the input to a VAE decoder~\cite{yang2025cogvideox} to generate modal-specific multi-view scene videos.
-In this way, our diffusion transformer model is capable of generating multi-modal multi-view videos with high fidelity, controllability and spatiotemporal consistency, in a unified framework.
-Note that our approach can be used for both one-modal and multi-modal generation, and the modalities are not limited to RGB videos, depth maps, and semantic maps, but can be extended to other modalities, \eg, normal maps, flow maps, etc.
+In this way, our diffusion transformer model can generate multi-modal multi-view videos with high controllability and spatiotemporal consistency in a unified framework.
+Our model can be used for both single-modal and multi-modal generation, and modalities are not limited to RGB videos, depth maps, and semantic maps.